twers1/twers1/README.md

 - I'm 17yo, have been interested in programming for three years
 - I am a second-year student of information systems and programming
 - I love to learn new things and conquer programming
-- At the moment, I make telegram bots and websites on react and can work on node
+- At the moment, I make telegram bots and websites on react and can work on node; learning c#, java, unity
 ## :hammer_and_wrench: My Stack
 -  Language :
 <img align="left" alt="twers1 | JavaScript" src="js.png"/>